Vaccinating Health Workers (VHWs)

 Step 3: Apply for VHW Stage 1 authorisation

 Upload the required documents to the Health New Zealand | Te Whatu Ora Workforce Request Portal.
-Once processed, you can download your authorisation letter that allows you to practice your skills with direct 1:1 supervision.
+On receipt of an authorisation letter, you can practice your skills with direct 1:1 supervision.

 Step 4: Complete workbook, pass your practical assessment